Cal-Poly-Advanced-R/regress431/README.md

 format is not known.
 You are not required to write one, but you may find it useful.

 ### 4\.
-Ridge Regression

-In `ridge_regression.R`, edit the body of the `multiple_linear_regression` function to properly compute coefficients for a specified penalty value `lambda`, or for a set of lambdas.

-Then edit the body of the `find_best_lambda` function to identify a best penalty value from a provided list.

-Load and test your code as you go.

-### 5\.
 Turn it in

 By **Friday**, you should have finished Tasks 1-3.

 Open the file `Showcase.Rmd` and knit it.
 You should see the source code for all but your `ridge_regression.R` functions.

-This file will be used for a first round of Peer Review feedback.
+Upload this html to Canvas.
+You will receive Peer Review feedback.

-By **Sunday**, you need to have Task 4 finished as well.

 When you are finished, make sure all your changes are pushed to GitHub.
+Then, submit the link to your repository on Canvas.

 ## Challenge